ampl/mp/doc/rst/components.rst

 Any AMPL solver driver currenlty needs to input an NL file and report results in a SOL file.
+AMPL might add in-memory model communication for efficiency, which would be provided via the
+:ref:`recommended driver setup <driver-recommended-setup>`.
-Corresponding APIs are described below.
+However, a :ref:`minimal driver setup <driver-minimal-setup>` might address the corresponding APIs directly, as described below.

 NL file reader
 ~~~~~~~~~~~~~~